kwesiRutledge/brom_drake-py/README.md

 - [ ] Add more examples
 - [ ] Add Code coverage
 - [ ] Add support for abstract output ports?
+- [ ] Add more readme explanations of what is going on under the hood.